 I often write from experience, and if you’re a writer yourself, you’ll know how awkward that is to explain to people:

-Them: “Uh…this is about a girl who has an inappropriate relationship with her uncle and flies around on an airship through a weirdly literal liminal space?”
+Them: “Uh…this is about a girl who has an inappropriate relationship with an older man and flies around on an airship through a sort of liminal space?”

 Them: “*sideeye*”